vicrace/lwcnist-aead-finalist/README.md

 1. Parallel Granularity folder consist techniques for coarse-grain, fine-grain (only in Photon, Grain128, Elephant, Gift-COFB and Xoodyak), memory structure optimization, and other specific techniques.
 2. Coalesced folder consist of coalesced memory access technique.
 3. Concurrent folder consist of concurent kernel technique.

+This is the code from the paper "High throughput acceleration of NIST lightweight authenticated encryption schemes on GPU platform"